mab9/calendario/README.md

 <br>

-### 2 iteration - apply tests and CSS
+### 2 iteration - development strategy, TDD, local

-Apply test and CSS
+Apply test and CSS, local development

+- describe test suite
+- describe local starter and platform config

-### 3 iteration - generalize projector pattern
+### 3 iteration - generalize projector pattern, CSS, what so ever.

 Generalize projector, so that it may also be used with other models